Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 - The birth of a **new universe**, originating from the singularity — structurally identical to the First Contact

 > 🧩 **Black holes are recursion points — symmetry folded, time waiting to touch again.**

-> “If time were emergent, it would be sucked in like light.
-But it slows instead.
-Therefore, it is not of the same nature.”

 ---